-Cygnus has developed templates for design concepts to support ministry sites under 10,000 sq ft where a comprehensive process is not feasible.
+Cygnus developed templates for design concepts to support ministry sites under 10,000 sq ft where a comprehensive process is not feasible.
 For these sites, one of four templated concepts can be tailored to reflect interior design and site attributes.
 This approach accommodates a condensed schedule, and smaller project scale while ensuring LWS goals are achieved.
 Building on a multi-year partnership, this approach will provide value for LWS in the next phase of development.

-Cygnus provides continuity through the implementation of the project by conducting site visits, assisting with vendor selection, reviewing samples and prototypes, and working with architectural teams to adapt to construction schedules.
+Cygnus provided continuity through the implementation of the project by conducting site visits, assisting with vendor selection, reviewing samples and prototypes, and working with architectural teams to adapt to construction schedules.
 Remaining involved through delivery has become an important part of the overall success of the environmental graphics programs.

 15117 101st Ave, Surrey

 Cygnus was tasked to create a unique environmental design solution for the Ministry of Children and Family Development’s 1040 m2 space in Surrey, BC that included both Ministry back of house and public facing spaces.
 Our work included designs for feature walls, interior glazing, lockers, room id and brand implementation, while keeping with the established interior design aesthetics.
 Cygnus worked in collaboration with First Nations advisors to create a series of special feature walls, each with a symbolic meaning that represents a traditional First Nations teaching.